 If you’re a bourbon-fan, make sure to check out these posts too: The BEST Bourbon Recipes and How to Drink Bourbon: A Beginner’s Guide

-What is the Kentucky Bourbon Trail?
+What Is the Kentucky Bourbon Trail?

 Kentucky’s native limestone rock makes bourbon production easier, and 95% of all bourbon is made in Kentucky.

-If you’re on a tight budget, I recommend visiting Buffalo Trace.
-They’re off the official trail, but had a fantastic tour.
+If you're on a tight budget, I recommend visiting Buffalo Trace.
+They're off the official trail, but they had a fantastic tour.

-How Long Do The Bourbon Trail Tours Take?
+How Long Do the Bourbon Tours Take?

 How Many Distilleries Can I Tour in One Day?

-Plan on doing 1-3 distilleries per day.
+Plan on doing 1-3 distilleries per day, since most of them require some driving to get to.

 What’s the Best Time + Day for a Kentucky Bourbon Trail Tour?

-Whatever you do– remember that the first weekend in May is Derby Weekend.
+Whatever you do, remember that the first weekend in May is Derby Weekend.

+If you plan your trip then, be prepared for major crowds.
 Book your hotel FAR in advance, and call the distilleries ahead to find out what their touring schedule is for that weekend.

 How Much Bourbon Will I Get to Taste on a Tour?